Log Floer cohomology for oriented log symplectic surfaces

 For log symplectic surfaces with multiple symplectic components (i.e. vanishing circles in the interior as opposed to only on a boundary), a crucial feature of this Floer theory is that it includes \emph{crossing lunes}: For two Lagrangians $(\alpha,\beta)$ which have a common intersection point in $Z$ ($\alpha\cap\beta\cap Z \neq \emptyset$), we do not include any pseudoholomorphic discs (here simply called smooth lunes; the holomorphicity condition can be dropped in 2 dimensions) between any intersection points in the symplectic locus and those in $Z$ in the definition of the Floer differential.
 But we \emph{do include} lunes beginning and ending at intersection points in different symplectic components, which \emph{pass through} a common intersection point in $\alpha\cap\beta\cap Z$.

+\begin{thm*} \textbf{(Theorem \ref{thm:full})} For $\alpha,\beta\subset (M,\omega,Z)$ closed compact Lagrangians which intersect the degeneracy locus $Z$ transversely and are not null-homotopic under path homotopy leaving $Z$ invariant, the pair $(CF(\alpha,\phi_H(\beta),\partial))$ with $H$ an admissible Lagrangian and $\partial$ the Floer differential defined using crossing lunes, is a cochain complex.

+The associated \emph{log Floer cohomology} is invariant under any deformation of Lagrangians by isotopies that fix the vanishing locus $Z$. \end{thm*}

-This theory is well-defined, and, crucially, for a single Lagrangian $\alpha$ and a perturbation of $\alpha$ by an admissible Hamiltonian, it reduces to the log de Rham cohomology of $\alpha$ with respect to $\alpha \cap Z$.
+Crucially, for a single Lagrangian $\alpha$ and a perturbation of $\alpha$ by an admissible Hamiltonian, log Floer cohomology reduces to the log de Rham cohomology of $\alpha$ with respect to $\alpha \cap Z$.
 This is the natural cohomology theory associated to a manifold with marked hypersurface.